 - Listen to the Award-Winning Audiobook: Experience Ada, Jamie, Susan, and their incredible story in a whole new way by listening to the audiobook.
 Winner of the 2016 Odyssey Award, and read by award-winning narrator Jayne Entwistle, this wonderful telling captures and amplifies the novel’s unforgettable characters, momentous events, and emotional depths.
 Author Kimberly Brubaker Bradley said of the audio: “I could not have been more pleased about Jayne Entwistle’s version of The War That Saved My Life.
 She got every nuance exactly right — Ada’s grit, Jamie’s innocence, Lady Thorton’s upper-crust accent, Susan’s cultivated Oxbridge one.”

 If you loved this book, here are some other adventure-filled, historical fiction stories for upper elementary and middle school readers:

 Another 2016 Newbery Honor book, Pam Muñoz Ryan beautifully weaves together three stories that take place before and after World War II in Germany, Pennsylvania, and California.
-A magical harmonica connects the stories and each one leaves the reader wanting more.Also available from:
+A magical harmonica connects the stories and each one leaves the reader wanting more.Available from:

 This Newbery award-winning classic offers another perspective on life during World War II from a young girl’s point of view.
-In this book, 10-year-old Annemarie’s family is part of the Danish Resistance and takes in her Jewish best friend to protect her from the Nazis.Also available from:
+In this book, 10-year-old Annemarie’s family is part of the Danish Resistance and takes in her Jewish best friend to protect her from the Nazis.Available from:

 Set during the Revolutionary War, 13-year-old Isabel and her sister Ruth are eagerly anticipating their freedom when they become the property of a malicious couple.
-When Isabel befriends another slave, she begins her own inspiring fight for freedom.Also available from:
+When Isabel befriends another slave, she begins her own inspiring fight for freedom.Available from: